-My trip to Iceland two weeks ago was full of a lot of touring and seeing some pretty wicked things, along with eating some interesting food so much so that I didn’t have as much time as I would of liked to enjoy the finer things that Iceland has to offer, like their beer.
-I did spend one night enjoying it though.
+My trip to Iceland in 2011 was a bit of a whirlwind trip, full of a lot of touring, seeing some pretty wicked things, and eating some “interesting food”.
+It was so busy in fact that I didn’t have as much time as I would of liked to enjoy the finer things that Iceland has to offer, like their beer.
+I did however spend one night enjoying it though.

-As soon as I decided I would go to Iceland I was immediately told by a few people that whatever I do make sure I buy my beer / alcohol at the Duty free in the airport as it was more than twice the cost in the stores in the town as the government taxes by alcohol percentages.
+As soon as I decided I would go to Iceland I was immediately told by a few people that whatever I do make sure I buy my beer / alcohol at the Duty free in the airport as it is more than twice the cost in the stores in the town as the government taxes by alcohol percentages.
 Not knowing if I would party the whole time there or if I would have a chance to at all I went straight for the beer and purchased a 6-pack of tall boys for less than 2,000isk which is roughly $16.00 ouch!
-You can buy one tall boy for $2 to 2.50 Canadian at home (but of course its not Icelandic beer) and this was me buying it where its cheaper, I can’t even imagine what they pay for it in the real stores.
-(Tip: Drink purchased beer with Americans in their hotel room after the brewery tour and odd food dinner before going out on the town with locals – continue reading so this tip makes sense.)
+You can buy one tall boy for $2 to $2.50 Canadian at home (but of course its not Icelandic beer) and this was me buying it where its cheaper, I can’t even imagine what they pay for it in the real stores.

 3. Eat food that comes with obligatory shots

 A delicacy in Iceland is fermented shark (Hákarl), (well at least thats what the tourists are told) and its a must for everyone to eat when you visit.
-The shark comes with an obligatory shot of schnapps aka Brenevin black death…. ugh.
-However this shark was so disgusting I wouldn’t of wanted to chug it down with anything else, the deathly taste of the Brenevin quickly hid the almost-made-me-throw-up-three-times taste that was in my mouth from the amonia smelling shark.
-But it was another shot of something (sucess!)
+The shark comes with an obligatory shot of schnapps aka Brenevin (black death)…. ugh.
+However this shark was so disgusting I wouldn’t of wanted to chug it down with anything else, the deathly taste of the Brenevin quickly hid the almost-made-me-throw-up-three-times taste that was in my mouth from the ammonia smelling and tasting shark.
+But it was at least another shot of something.
+(Success!)

-While fact checking for this post I am happy to find out that Gordon Ramsay himself couldn’t even stomach the stuff and that “Eating hákarl is often associated with hardiness and strength” and I kept it down! woot woot!
+While fact checking for this post I was happy to find out that Gordon Ramsay himself couldn’t even stomach the stuff and found that it is said that “Eating hákarl is often associated with hardiness and strength” and I kept it down!
+Woot, woot!
 But I will never ever try that again.
 NEVER.